 Whether due to financial need, internal drive or out of boredom, many workers continue to earn money even after they retire.
-In addition, some plan their work lives to retire as early as age 60.
-The Internal Revenue Service restricts individual retirement account ownership to those with earned income.
-The rules regarding traditional and Roth IRAs differ.
+Some people plan their work lives to retire as early as age 60, and others may find themselves "retiring" earlier than expected because of job loss. .
+IRS regarding traditional and Roth IRAs differ.
 Whether you can open an account after retirement depends on which type of account you want.

 IRA Contribution Limit